 Factory resetting your iPhone should be your last resort since this removes all of your iPhone’s information, data, apps, and settings.
 Doing this installs the latest iOS software available.
 It’s ideal that you back up your device before choosing to factory reset it.

 If all 7 fixes above didn’t help, you should contact an Apple specialist through Apple Support.
 You can also use its app that’s pre-installed on your iPhone to schedule an appointment with the nearest Genius Bar or Apple-accredited service provider.

 They may need your phone for several days, so be sure to have a spare phone.

-These are all the potential issues and common fixes when your iPhone 5G is not working.
+These are all the potential issues and common fixes when your 5G is not working on your iPhone.
 Did this help you resolve your issue?
 Let us know in the comments below.